What Is Bedwetting?

 - prostate gland enlargement

-- sleep apnea (abnormal pauses in breathing during sleep)
+- sleep apnea (abnormal pauses in breathing during

 Risk Factors for Bedwetting

 likely to wet the bed if a parent, sibling, or other family member has had

 Bedwetting is also more common among children diagnosed with

 Lifestyle Changes to Manage Bedwetting

 Devise a voiding schedule to help you stay dry overnight.
 A voiding schedule simply means

 when they stay dry.
-This will help him or her feel good about not wetting the bed.
+This will help them feel good about not wetting the bed.

 Medical Treatment for Bedwetting

 beyond just lifestyle adjustments.
 Medications can treat a variety of

-- antibiotics can eliminate UTIs
+- Antibiotics can eliminate UTIs.

-- anticholinergic drugs can calm an irritated
+- Anticholinergic drugs can calm an irritated

-- desmopressin acetate increases levels of ADH to
+- Eesmopressin acetate increases levels of ADH to

 - DHT-blocking medications reduce swelling of the

 diabetes and sleep apnea.
 Bedwetting associated with underlying medical issues